bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 {0} & {\cdots} & {\cdots} & {0} & {-H_{m-1}} & {M_{m-1}} \\
 \end{array}\right)$$

-Our code thus provides methods to invert $J_c$ and $A_\gamma$ using a sparse solver or a Matrix-Free solver.
+Our code thus provides methods to invert $J_c$ and $A_\gamma$ using a sparse solver or a Matrix-Free one.
 A preconditioner can be used.

 ## Encoding of the functional